dlsys-course/dlsys-course.github.io/index.md

 ---
 layout: index
-title: "CS599"
+title: "CSE 599"
 description: "DLSys Course UW"
 ---
 {% include JB/setup %}

-# Course Information
+## Course Information

 Over the past few years, deep learning has become an important technique to successfully solve problems in many different fields, such as vision, NLP, robotics.
 An important ingredient that is driving this success is the development of deep learning systems that efficiently support the task of learning and inference of complicated models using many devices and possibly using distributed resources.
 The study of how to build and optimize these deep learning systems is now an active area of research and commercialization, and yet there isn’t a course that covers this topic.